AbhishekKaushikCV/DA3D/README.md

 Please refer to [GETTING_STARTED.md](docs/GETTING_STARTED.md) to learn more usage about this project.

+## For Demo
+Please refer to [DEMO.md](docs/DEMO.md), for visualization of detections, and point cloud data.

 ## Acknowledgement

 Our code is heavily based on [OpenPCDet v0.3](https://github.com/open-mmlab/OpenPCDet/commit/e3bec15f1052b4827d942398f20f2db1cb681c01).
 Thanks OpenPCDet Development Team for their awesome codebase.